Saprolite: Definition, description and locations

-Saprolite (from Greek σαπρος = putrid + λιθος = rock) is a chemically weathered rock (literally, it means "rotten rock").
+Saprolite (from Greek σαπρος (sapros) = putrid + λιθος (lithos) = rock) is a chemically weathered rock (literally, it means "rotten rock").
 More intense weathering results in a continuous transition from saprolite to laterite.

 Saprolites form in the lower zones of soil horizons and represent deep weathering of the bedrock surface.
 In lateritic regoliths – regoliths are the loose layer of rocks that rest on the bedrock – saprolite may be overlain by upper horizons of residual laterite; most of the original profile is preserved by residual soils or transported overburden.
 Weathering formed thin kaolinitic [Al2Si2O5(OH)4] saprolites 1,000 to 500 million years ago; thick kaolinitic saprolites 200 to 66 million years ago; and medium-thick immature saprolites 5 million years ago in Sweden.
 The general structure of kaolinite has silicate [Si2O5] sheets bonded to aluminium hydroxide [Al2(OH)4] layers.

 Iron compounds are the primary coloring agents in saprolites.
 At most outcrops the color comes from ferric compounds; the color relates to the mineralogy and particle size.
 Submicron-sized goethite [FeO(OH)] is yellow; coarse goethite is brown.
 Sub-micron-sized hematite [Fe2O3] is red; coarse hematite is gray to black.

 Regoliths vary from a few meters to over 150 m thick, depending on the age of the land surface, tectonic activity, climate, climate history and the composition of the bedrock.
 Although these deeply weathered terrains now occur in a wide variety of climates ranging from warm humid to arid, tropical to temperate, they were formed under similar conditions in the past.
 In parts of Africa, India, South America, Australia and southeast Asia, regolith has been forming continuously for over 100 million years.
 Deeply weathered regoliths are widespread in the inter-tropical belt, particularly on the continental landmasses between latitudes 35°N and 35°S. Similar weathered regoliths exist at much higher latitudes – 35–42°S in southeast Australia (Victoria and Tasmania), 40–45°N in the United States (Oregon and Wisconsin) and 55°N in Europe (Northern Ireland, Germany) – although these are not regionally extensive.
 In some localities it is possible to relatively date saprolite by considering that the saprolite must be younger than the parent material and older than any thick cover unit such a lava or sedimentary rock.
 This principle is useful in some contexts but in others, like certain parts of Sweden where grus is formed from Precambrian rocks and overlain by Quaternary deposits, it is of little value.